- Find a Trail

 The Portneuf Greenway is a collection of paved trails, currently totaling nearly 17 miles throughout Pocatello, connecting residential and commercial...

-The Highway 89 South Walking and Bike Path begins south of downtown Livingston and parallels U.S. Highway 89 for nearly 3 miles.
+The Highway 89 South Pedestrian Trail begins south of downtown Livingston and parallels U.S. Highway 89 for nearly 3 miles.
 Its southern end is...

 The Gallagator Linear Trail runs diagonally for more than 1.5 miles through the east side of Bozeman.
 The trail, which has a crushed stone surface for...